Despite having a superb public transport system, Switzerland has developed a comprehensive road network that ranks among the safest in Europe.

 There are over five million carsexternal link on the road in Switzerland.
 However, car-sharing is also popular: the Mobilityexternal link car-sharing system has been more successful in Switzerland than in any other country where it operates.

-Drivers must be at least 18 years old in Switzerland to operate motorbikes and cars, and at least 21 to drive buses.
+Drivers must be at least 18 years old in Switzerland to operate motorbikes and cars (although there is talk of reducing this to 17) and at least 21 to drive buses.
 Driving at 16 or even 14 is permitted in certain cases for small mopeds and scooters as well as farm equipment.

 In Switzerland people drive on the right side of the road.